-On Monday, April 27, Governor Greg Abbott announced the first phase of the State of Texas’ ongoing plan to safely and strategically open Texas while minimizing the spread of COVID-19.
+On Wednesday, June 3, Governor Greg Abbott announced Phase Three of the State of Texas’ ongoing plan to safely and strategically open Texas while minimizing the spread of COVID-19.

-In accordance with the latest guidance, previously closed City of Longview offices will begin to reopen with some limitations beginning Friday, May 1; however, services may be altered and some locations will remain closed.
+Many City of Longview offices have reopened to the public including City Hall, Water Utilities, Human Resources, the Longview Housing Authority, Community Services and Development Services.
 Customers are encouraged to wear masks and follow social distancing guidelines when visiting any city facility.
 Additionally, the city offers many online services.
 Currently there is no change to the sanitation/recycling schedule.